segunak/SegunAkinyemi.com/docs/_posts/2024-12-12-stem-workshop-how-to-train-your-ai.md

 ## Final Thoughts

 If you'd like to explore AI further, check out my curated list of resources [here](https://segunakinyemi.com/blog/ai-learning-resources/).
-Feel free to adapt this workshop and [share](/contact) your experiences—I'm always excited to hear how others are teaching these concepts!
+Feel free to adapt this workshop and [share](/contact) your experiences.
+I'm always excited to hear how others are teaching these concepts!